onemanking/skill-test/README.md

 4. A user can change pages in the country list.
    **Expectation:** The new results should be shown, and the selected tags should remain.

+### Backend

+1. Create a migration and seed data into the database using the data from `./backend/mockup/country.json`.
+2. Create APIs for inserting and querying data to serve the frontend.
+3. Update this `README.md` with instructions on how to run the migration and seed data.

 ---